 On the application, please be sure to indicate that (i) you are applying for admission to the Department of Mathematics and Statistics, and (ii) that you wish to specialize in statistical practice.
 The Graduate School has begun offering application fee waivers to domestic applicants for the Fall 2023 admissions cycle.
 Please visit the Graduate School’s website for eligibility requirements.

 Fall Semester Admission

-- Applications for Fall 2021 are currently available online.
+- Applications for Fall 2024 will be available online starting September 1st, 2022.
 Due to the high volume of applications we receive each year, we kindly request that applicants do not inquire about the status of their application before March 15th.

 Spring Semester Admission